demisto/content/Packs/MISP/Integrations/MISPV3/README.md

 Malware information sharing platform and threat sharing.

 Some changes have been made that might affect your existing content.
-If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-misp-v3).
+If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration---misp-v3).

 ## Configure MISP V3 on Cortex XSOAR